Tesco bomb campaign: Subsequent investigations

-A new theory and geographic profiling

-Although the letters from 'Sally' appeared to target Tesco, it appeared a local issue - the letters were sent to a local store in Ferndown, the postbox fire that occurred was in Bournemouth and the demand for clubcards to be placed was in a newspaper in Bournemouth.
+Although the letters from "Sally" appeared to target Tesco, it appeared a local issue as the letters were sent to a local store in Ferndown, the postbox fire that occurred was in Bournemouth and the demand for clubcards to be placed was in a newspaper in Bournemouth.
 DSI James assumed that the offender was also local.

-A specialist unit of geographic profilers were added to the investigation, in order to analyse the crimes that 'Sally' had committed in order to work out where they may live.
-Criminals commit crime in an area that they have familiarity with.
+A specialist unit of geographic profilers were added to the investigation, in order to analyse the crimes that "Sally" had committed in order to work out where they may live.
 The locations of the crime scenes of the newsagents the letter was found at, the site of the first bombing, and the burned-out postbox were all logged.
 A computer analysed the locations which produced a focus-area for police.
-It supported the hunch that 'Sally' was local to the Bournemouth area.
+It supported the theory that "Sally" was local to the Bournemouth area.
 An area profile of approximately a mile squared was created and the geographic profiling team stated the areas where police should focus their enquiries.

-Surveillance of suspects

 Suspects that lived within the catchment zone were placed under surveillance.
-Suspects included employees with links to people named 'Sally' and people with links to the Tesco store in Ferndown.

-DSI James always believed that 'Sally' would be caught through the postbox at Bradpole Road in Bournemouth, which 'Sally' had used at the beginning of September and would likely use again.

-Covert officers put the postbox under surveillance.
+Suspects included employees with links to people named "Sally" and people with links to the Tesco store in Ferndown.
+DSI James always believed that "Sally" would be caught through the postbox at Bradpole Road in Bournemouth, which "Sally" had used at the beginning of September and would likely use again.
+Covert officers put the postbox under surveillance, using officers and a camera.

+The October letter had also been traced back to the postbox on Bradpole Road through the times in which the postbox was emptied.
+A camera covering the area of the postbox had captured "Sally".
+The footage from the surveillance operation was reviewed, but was deemed as useless, since it was impossible for people seen on the surveillance footage to be identified and further hampered by the poor image quality.

 Fallback strategy

 Whilst surveillance was underway, police asked Tesco to consider a fallback strategy if the bombings were to escalate.
-This was to consider putting the cards into the Bournemouth Daily Echo that 'Sally' had requested.
+This was to consider putting the cards into the Bournemouth Daily Echo that "Sally" had requested.
 The head of security at Tesco had fears about people being hurt, Tesco's reputation being damaged and the company losing money around the decisions he was agreeing to.

 The fallback strategy was similar to a previous case.
 In 1990, Edgar Pearce, dubbed the "Mardi Gras bomber" by the media, used bombs in an attempt to extort money from Barclays Bank and Sainsbury's supermarkets.
-Like 'Sally', Pearce had also wanted to receive his money through ATMs.
+Like "Sally", Pearce had also wanted to receive his money through ATMs.
 However, hundreds of ATMs were placed on around-the-clock surveillance, leading to Pearce's arrest.

-Tesco's position was that they wouldn't pay any extortionist, but would consider their support to a police operation in 'paying money in a controlled fashion'.
+Tesco's position was that they would not pay any extortionist but would consider their support to a police operation in 'paying money in a controlled fashion'.